kubeflow/kubeflow/ksonnet/README.md

 ks env add nocloud
 ```

-The default Kubeflow deployment will be suitable for this no cloud environment so they can just deploy it.
+The default Kubeflow deployment will be suitable for this no cloud environment so you can just deploy the core components

 ```
-ks apply nocloud
+ks apply nocloud -c kubeflow-core
 ```

 If the user is running on a Cloud they could create an environment for this.